 He punched the panic device on his belt.
 Nothing.

 He lay down on the floor.
-All the COs wore the device because it was also supposed to be triggered if a guard went down.
+All the COs wore the panic device because it was supposed to trigger if a guard went down.
 But as he lay there waiting to hear the sirens, he knew nothing was going to happen.

 For the first time in his life, he was glad for his contraband cell phone.
-Without even getting up, he pulled it out of his pocket and tapped the screen, but the device was frozen on the lock screen and wouldn’t fucking open no matter how many times he jammed his thumb against the fingerprint reader.
+Without even getting up, he pulled it out of his pocket and tapped the screen.
+But the device froze and wouldn’t open no matter how many times he jammed his thumb against the fingerprint reader.
 “Fucking piece of shit.”